SiroSala/Scikit-Learn-Cheat-Sheet/content/90days/Day4_Topic.md

 - **📈 Comparing Models**: Compared different regression models using performance metrics and visualizations.
 - **🛠️📈 Example Project: Comparing Models with Cross-Validation and Hyperparameter Tuning**: Developed a comprehensive regression pipeline to predict housing prices, evaluated multiple models, and optimized their performance through cross-validation and hyperparameter tuning.

-This structured approach ensures that you build a strong foundation in model evaluation and selection, preparing you for more advanced machine learning topics in the upcoming days.
-Continue experimenting with the provided code examples, and don't hesitate to explore additional resources to deepen your understanding.

-**Happy Learning! 🎉**